Intersection of Lee Highway, Old Dominion Drive, North Quincy Street, Military Road and North Quebec Street

 - Improvement of existing streetscape, including wider and more accessible sidewalks

 - Upgraded transit stops

 - Additional green space

-Feedback from the Cherrydale Listserv, County staff and comments received from the below public meetings, have been incorporated into the design.
+Feedback from the Cherrydale listserv and comments received from public meetings have been incorporated into the design.

 - April 2013 – County staff met with the Cherrydale work group.

 - September 2012 – County staff attended a civic association meeting to provide an update.

 - November 2011 – County staff met with the Cherrydale Citizens Association.

 The project is fully funded for design and construction through a revenue-sharing partnership between the County and VDOT.